qiime2/amplicon-docs/docs/how-to-guides/how-to-import.md

 Sample metadata and feature metadata don't need to be imported, but rather can be loaded and used directly from `.tsv` files.
 To learn more about metadata in QIIME 2, refer to refer to [*Using QIIME 2*'s Metadata file format](https://use.qiime2.org/en/latest/references/metadata.html).

+[^import-statistics]: It would be possible for us to compile this information because imports are recorded in data provenance, and we could assess that across the user community when provenance is parsed by [QIIME 2 View](https://view.qiime2.org).
+ To date though, we've never collected usage information (or any other data) through QIIME 2 View.